 The practical effect of the apparent change in the discourse about priorities in the agricultural sector is hardly visible empirically.
-As demonstrated by several recent reviews including the independent technical review of the ASWAp, the budgetary allocations are still heavily biased in favour of the FISP and related activities.
-These take up as much as 75 percent the annual budgetary allocations to the sector (Dorward and Chirwa, 2011).
-Expenditure in the sector remains biased in favour of private goods such as fertilizer and seed rather than investments in public good such as research, rural infrastructure and extension.
+As demonstrated by several recent reviews, including the independent technical review of the ASWAP, the budgetary allocations are still heavily biased in favour of the FISP and related activities.
+These take up as much as 75 percent the annual budgetary allocations to the sector (Dorward and Chirwa 2011).
+Expenditure in the sector remains biased in favour of private goods such as fertiliser and seed rather than investments in public good such as research, rural infrastructure and extension.
 These concerns have been consistently raised at each key stage in the CAADP process.
 However, as noted earlier, these concerns are outstanding even after the high level business meeting.
 The failure to address these concerns once and for all demonstrates that context matters in policy processes.
 Prospects for radical transformation in the expenditure portfolio for the sector are a tough ask since food security lies at the heart of the country's social contract.
-There is thus for politicians no credible justification to reorient the expenditure portfolio of the sector as long as the FISP provides a quick fix to the vote spinner, food security (Holden &Tostensen, 2011and Chinsinga, 2012).
+There is thus for politicians no credible justification to reorient the expenditure portfolio of the sector as long as the FISP provides a quick fix to the vote spinner, food security (Chinsinga 2012; Holden and Tostensen 2011).
 The CAADP process was therefore adopted as a possible means to raise resources to deal with the fiscal crisis that had plagued the country at that time.

-5.2.2 Ownership of Agricultural Policy Making
+5.2.2 Ownership of agricultural policymaking

-The CAADP process seeks to promote ownership of agricultural policy making as a key strategy to engineer fundamental and sustainable transformation of African agriculture (NEPAD, 2011).
+The CAADP process seeks to promote ownership of agricultural policymaking as a key strategy to engineer fundamental and sustainable transformation of African agriculture (NEPAD 2011).
 The CAADP process has to be owned because the reforms suggested have the potential to upset deep seated existing vested interests.
-Unless the CAADP process is owned, its potential purchase on the reorientation of the structure, policy and practice in the sector cannot be realized.
-According to Kolavalli, et al., (2010), countries display ownership through leadership in developing and implementing their national development strategies through a broad consultative process.
+Unless the CAADP process is owned, its potential purchase on the reorientation of the structure, policy and practice in the sector cannot be realised.
+According to Kolavalli et al. (2010), countries display ownership through leadership in developing and implementing their national development strategies through a broad consultative process.
 It thus requires greater stakeholder participation to develop the ownership needed for effective participation.
 Stakeholders have to demonstrate understanding that the programmes, policies and strategies being promoted are achievable and are in the country's own interest.

-The extent to which the CAADP process is owned is a subject of intense debate in emerging literature (Kibara, et al., 2008 and Ogutu, et al., 2010).
-The argument is that the ownership at the highest political levels through HSG has not been successfully translated into strong commitment on the part of technical staff in the sector at country level.
-The overall verdict is that "ownership in the countries by different stakeholders is weak including agricultural ministries but even so among other agricultural sector ministries or non-state actors" (Zimmerman, et al., 2009: 157).
-This is further reinforced by Ogutu, et al., (2010) who argue that most planners are unconvinced of the purpose of the CAADP process which appears to attempt to run parallel to existing strategies and programmes.
+The extent to which the CAADP process is owned is a subject of intense debate in emerging literature (Ogutu et al. 2010; Kibara et al. 2008).
+The argument is that the ownership at the highest political levels through HSG has not successfully translated into strong commitment on the part of technical staff in the sector at country level.
+The overall verdict is that 'ownership in the countries by different stakeholders is weak including agricultural ministries but even so among other agricultural sector ministries or non-state actors' (Zimmerman et al. 2009: 157).
+This is further reinforced by Ogutu et al. (2010), who argue that most planners are unconvinced of the purpose of the CAADP process which appears to attempt to run parallel to existing strategies and programmes.